coffebar/neovim-project/README.md

 #### Mappings

-Use `Ctrl+d` in Telescope / fzf-lua to delete the project's session and remove it from the history.
+Use `Ctrl+d` in Telescope / fzf-lua / snacks.nvim to delete the project's session and remove it from the history.

 ## ⚡ Requirements

 - Neovim >= 0.10.0
 - Optional: Telescope.nvim for the Telescope picker
 - Optional: fzf-lua for the fzf-lua picker
+- Optional: snacks.nvim for the snacks.nvim picker

 ## Demo video